scikit-adaptation/skada/README.md

 Where `X` is the input data, `y` is the target labels and `sample_domain` is the domain labels (positive for source and negative for target domains).
-We provide below an example on how to fit a DA estimator:
+We provide below an example ho how to fit a DA estimator:

 ```python
 from skada import CORAL